ceciliarios24/SQL/Readme.md

 From superstore
 Order by price Desc;

-# Use a select statement to find the sum of the prices of items
+#use a select statement to find the sum of the prices of items
 select sum (price), item_name
 from superstore
 group by item_name;